 Yet, there is a solution for this!

-You can invest in foreign equities via Indian mutual funds that invest in foreign securities.
+You can invest in foreign equities via Indian mutual funds.

 By investing in Indian mutual funds that invest in foreign equities,